-Music Makers is for families with students age 8 months to 4 years.
+Music Makers age 8 months to 4 years.
 Babies 7 months and under come free!
-For this music and movement early childhood music class you do not need an instrument for at home practice.

-Accelerated Piano Program is for students in 3rd grade and is piano study for beginners through advanced students.
+Accelerated Piano Program is for students in 2nd grade and older, for beginners through advanced students.

-Beginner Strings and Beginner Band can begin in 3rd grade and is for beginners through advanced beginner students.
+Beginner Orchestra and Beginner Band can begin in 3rd grade

 The age to begin private study on an instrument really depends on the instrument.
 Call our front desk and they can give you information on the recommended ages to begin students on specific instruments.